selenium-compose/selenium-compose.io/content/conditions/visibility.md

 toc: true
 ---

-`invisibility` waits for the located WebElement(s) to become visible until the `timeout` has exceeded.
+`visibility` waits for the located WebElement(s) to become visible until the `timeout` has exceeded.
 All comparisons are case-sensitive unless `ignore_case` has been set to `true`

 ## Properties